Key takeaways:

 What is document verification?

-Document verification is the process of verifying the validity and authenticity of a passport, driver's license, ID card, and other ID documents.
+Document verification is the process of verifying the validity and authenticity of passports, driver's licenses, ID cards, and other ID documents.
 It involves examining the document to ensure that it is not counterfeit, tampered with, obsolete, or expired.

 The thoroughness of the process depends on the specific situation in which it is required.
 There are three stages of this process in terms of the depth of verification:

-In the two latter scenarios, particular characteristics like stamps, watermarks, lenticular printing elements, fonts, and other security features are investigated with the use of hardware devices and dedicated software.
+In the latter two scenarios, specific characteristics such as stamps, watermarks, lenticular printing elements, fonts, and other security features are investigated using hardware devices and dedicated software.

 First and foremost, verifying documents is mandatory for governmental institutions, including border control services, immigration departments, unemployment agencies, and other social organizations responsible for paying benefits and allowances.
 The goal is to ensure that only authorized individuals are granted access to their services, facilities, or territories.